FIFA International Referees List: Fitness

 Referees nominated to the list must pass fitness tests consisting of a series of 40 m sprints and an interval test consisting of 75 m sprints and 2x 12.5 metre recovery walks.
 Assistant referees nominated to the list must pass fitness tests consisting of a CODA-drill, series of 30 m sprints and an interval test consisting of 75 m sprints and 2x 12.5 metre recovery walks.

 FIFA badge

 On being selected to the list, referees receive a badge from FIFA.
-The badge indicates the category of official in which they have been listed – referee, assistant referee, Futsal referee or soccer referee.
+The badge indicates the category of official in which they have been listed – referee, assistant referee, Futsal referee or beach soccer referee.
 While officiating matches in the category they have been nominated, the referee is expected to wear the badge.
 Where a referee is controlling a match outside of their category (e.g. an assistant referee acting as a central referee or a Futsal referee controlling an outdoor match) the badge is not worn.
 Members of the women's list are only allowed to work men's international matches if they have completed the men's fitness tests.
 Being listed for the first time is often referred to as receiving a FIFA badge.